GoogleCloudPlatform/magic-modules/docs/content/get-started/generate-providers.md

 # Generate `google` and `google-beta` providers

-This quickstart guides you through setting up your development environment, making a change to [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules), generating provider changes to the `google` and `google-beta` Terraform providers, and running tests related to the change.
+This quickstart guides you through setting up your development environment, making a change to `magic-modules`, generating provider changes to the `google` and `google-beta` Terraform providers, and running tests related to the change.

+This document assumes that

 ## Before you begin